musicsnobj/jj-adventures/Plot Devices/Intellectual Power.md

-Programmers work for companies, but their tech skills tend to be generally higher than that of their superiors, so they can pull off shady things like programming a virus to delete all the code if i ever get fired, etc.
++Programmers work for companies, but their tech skills tend to be generally higher than that of their superiors, so they can pull off shady things like programming a virus to delete all the code if i ever get fired, etc.

 A terrorist.
 A genius programmer.
 Sees himself as an artist.
 He’s unleashed a malevolent force—maybe a bio virus, but could just be a T-1000 indestructable humanoid thing—a puzzle that no one can solve.
 No programmer can reverse engineer.